Salokyn/docker-s3ql/README.md

 S3QL is a file system that stores all its data online using storage services like Google Storage, Amazon S3, or OpenStack.
 S3QL effectively provides a hard disk of dynamic, infinite capacity that can be accessed from any computer with internet access. http://www.rath.org/s3ql-docs/about.html

-This project aims to install S3QL in a Docker container and use it in a stack to store data on the cloud through volumes.
+This project aims to install S3QL in a Docker container and use it in a stack to store data on the cloud.
+Since *bind propagation is not configurable for volumes*, it can only be used through bind mounts.

 ## Warning